-My fellow Thunderians, I am speaking to you from the Communications Room at Cats' Lair concerning a matter that affects us all.
+My fellow Thunderians, I am speaking to you from the Communications Room at Cats' Lair about a matter that concerns us all.

 In addition, scientists believe that, as Thundera grows more unstable, travelling across the surface of the planet will become virtually impossible.
-For that reason, we urge you to head for the town containing your allocated spaceport as soon as you have received your boarding pass.
-Until the time to leave comes, you will be billetted in schools, clubs and other suitable buildings, which will be closed for their usual purposes as of today.
-And, to those living near our planet's spaceports, I urge you to show tolerance towards those who come to prepare for evacuation.
+For that reason, you are urged to head for the town containing your allocated spaceport as soon as you have received your boarding pass.
+Until the time to leave comes, you will be billeted in schools, clubs and other suitable buildings, which will be closed for their usual purposes as of today.
+And, to anyone living near our planet's spaceports, I urge you to show tolerance towards those who come to prepare for evacuation.

 To further ensure your safety during this difficult time, parts of the planet will be placed under martial law.
 Put simply, this means there will be soldiers stationed at the limits to every major town and city and they will be checking and double-checking your identity.
 Also, to minimise the possibility of looting, a strict dusk-to-dawn curfew will be in force from now until the time comes for us to leave.
-Therefore, you are strongly urged not to go out after dark unless you are on essential business - anyone found breaking this curfew without a valid reason will incur a mandatory fine of 100 Thunderdollars.
+Therefore, you are strongly urged not to go out after dark unless you are on essential business.
+Anyone found breaking this curfew without a valid reason will be imprisoned pending the evacuation.

 But the most important thing - the watchword, if you will - at this time is not to panic.
-It is never pleasent to contemplate the destruction of our world, but, by evacuating to other planets, we hope to preserve our race for the years to come.
-Until that moment comes, I urge you, as a Thundercat and a citizen of Thundera, to go about your daily tasks so far as the restrictions this Grade 1 Planetary Emergency imposes will allow.
+It is never pleasant to contemplate the destruction of one's home planet, but, by evacuating to other planets, we may preserve our race for the ages to come.
+Until that moment comes, I urge you, as a Thundercat and a citizen of Thundera, to go about your daily tasks as far as the restrictions this Grade 1 Planetary Emergency imposes will allow.
 And, at all times, you are urged to co-operate with the authorities in the interests of our race's future.

-But, simply because our planet will shortly die does not mean our great civilisation will be no more.
-Whatever happens, we must strive to preserve the Code of Thundera - the sacred doctrine of Justice, Truth, Honour and Loyalty - no matter where in the universe we end up.
-We must never forget that we are all Thunderians and we all have a duty to ensure our legacy remains even after our world is gone.
+Since Claudus lost his sight and became unable to carry out many of his duties, I have aided him in governing the planet.
+One of the key qualities of a true leader is knowing how to deal with the unexpected and it is difficult to think of a situation more unexpected than this.
+Few of us can have predicted that, one day, Thundera would be doomed to oblivion.
+But the fact that our world will shortly die does not mean our great civilisation will be no more.
+Whatever happens, we must strive to preserve the Code of Thundera, the sacred doctrine of Justice, Truth, Honour and Loyalty, no matter where in the Universe we end up.
+We must never forget that we are all Thunderians and we all have a duty to ensure that our legacy remains even after our world is gone.

 Further instructions will be issued in due course.
 In the meantime, I bid each of you, wherever you are on Thundera, good day.